Cleft Lip & Palate

 During early pregnancy, separate areas of the face develop individually and then join together, including the left and right sides of the roof of the mouth and lips.
 However, if some parts do not join properly, sections don’t meet and the result is a cleft.
 If the separation occurs in the upper lip, the child is said to have a cleft lip.

 A completely formed lip is important not only for a normal facial appearance but also for sucking and to form certain sounds made during speech.
 A cleft lip is a condition that creates an opening in the upper lip between the mouth and nose.
 It looks as though there is a split in the lip.
 It can range from a slight notch in the colored portion of the lip to complete separation in one or both sides of the lip extending up and into the nose.
 A cleft on one side is called a unilateral cleft.
 If a cleft occurs on both sides, it is called a bilateral cleft.

 Children born with either or both of these conditions usually need the skills of several professionals to manage the problems associated with the defect such as feeding, speech, hearing and psychological development.
-In most cases, surgery is recommended.
+In most cases, surgery is required for repair.
 When surgery is done by an experienced, qualified oral and maxillofacial surgeon such as Dr. Robertson, the results can be quite positive.

-Cleft lip surgery is usually performed when the child is about ten years old.
+Cleft lip surgery is usually performed when the child is just a few months old.
 The goal of surgery is to close the separation, restore muscle function, and provide a normal shape to the mouth.
 The nostril deformity may be improved as a result of the procedure or may require a subsequent surgery.

 A cleft palate is initially treated with surgery safely when the child is between 7 to 18 months old.
 This depends upon the individual child and his/her own situation.
 For example, if the child has other associated health problems, it is likely that the surgery will be delayed.